felipenoris/XLSX.jl/docs/src/formatting.md

 ```
 ![image|320x500](./images/iconKey.png)

-Specifying too few icons throws an error while any extra will simply be ignored.
+Specifying too few icons in `icon_list` throws an error while any extra will simply be ignored.

 #### Specifying cell references in Conditional Formats